[bctt tweet=”Abandoned Detroit: Packard Automotive Plant Is The Largest Abandoned Site In The Entire World” username=”cherrysberries”]

 The Packard Automotive Plant is now a home for vagrants, a canvas for graffiti artists and a playground for paintball enthusiasts and ardent urban explorers.
 It’s even a treasure trove for collectors and other do-it-yourself types who come there to take unused materials like scrap metal.
 A local artist even stole a large door which was used as part of a community art installation called the Heidelberg Project.

-The place is regularly set on fire, further contributing to the apocalyptic setting which attracts filmmakers from all over – part of Transformers 3 was filmed there.
+The place is regularly set on fire, further contributing to the apocalyptic setting which attracts filmmakers from all over – part of Transformers 3 was filmed here.

-For now, the plant remains in it’s abandoned state sitting as a painful and obvious reminder of the city that went once was.
+While we wait to see what may happen with the place, the plant continues to sit as a painful and obvious reminder of the city that went once was.

 Good to Know

-- The site is in a remote area.
+3) The site is in a remote area of the city.
 As far as I know, the public transit system in Detroit is pretty dismal so it’s best to arrive by car.
-As the site is so large, you can drive to different parts of the property.
+Book a car rental for your stay in Detroit.

-- Don’t come alone as vagrants live in the facility and might not be happy with your presence.
-My friend and I found out about this the hard way and ended up leaving in a hurry.
+4) Don’t come alone as some people live in the facility and might not be happy with your presence.
+My friend and I came across them as we explored, so we promptly left in order to not disturb them.

-- For more about what to see and do in Detroit, visit my Detroit archive.
+7) For more about what to see and do in Detroit, read these posts or check my Detroit archive:

 The Packard Automotive Plant